edwardkarak/craigslist-repost/README.md

 ## What Happens Next
 The tool automatically:
 1. Finds each post using your provided IDs
-2. Extracts all content (title, price, description, images)
+2. Saves all content (title, price, description, images, item condition, etc.)
 3. Deletes the old post
 4. Creates a new post with identical content
 5. Moves to the next post